crowdagger/crowbook/README.md

 run Crowbook (it is published a a statically compiled binary), some features require additional commands to work correctly:

-* EPUB rendering requires that the `zip` command be present on your system;
+* EPUB rendering requires the `zip` command to be present on your system;
 * PDF rendering requires a working installation of LaTeX (preferably `xelatex`).